ForomePlatform/anfisa/doc/dev/glossary.rst

         includes references to documentation on base one.

     Aspect
-        Representation of part of :term:`viewing properties<viewing property>` in form of single table or pre-format listing.
-Collection of aspects form :ref:`full presentation of variant data<variant_data_presentation>`
+        Representation of part of data on :term:`variant` in context of full view representation.
+See :doc:`concepts/view`

     Solution item
-        See the detailed description :ref:`here<solution_items>`.
+        Item representing some application solution useful for the user.
+Generalization name for :term:`filter`, :term:`decision tree` and some others.
-        ...
+        See the discissions :doc:`concepts/sol_pack` and :doc:`concepts/sol_work`.

     Gene list
         ...